pvavra/temp-ipsy/docs/open-science/research-data-management/bids.md

     **Step 2**

     The following example represents a `heuristic.py` script taylored for a specific dataset.
-You can also use this template and adapt it to your dataset.
+You can also use this template and adapt it to your own dataset.

     ```python